Delivery Status Notification (DSN)

 There are two types of DSNs: transient and permanent.
 A transient DSN is generated when the server couldn't temporarily deliver the message.
 If delivery continues to fail after multiple attempts, a permanent failure DSN is generated.

-Why Did I Receive an NDR?
+Why Did I Receive a DSN?

-There are many reasons why an e-mail may bounce.
+There are many reasons why an email may bounce.
 One reason is if the recipient address is misspelled, or simply does not exist on the receiving system.
 This is a user unknown condition.
 Other reasons include resource exhaustion - such as a full disk - or the rejection of the message due to spam filters.

 Typically, a bounce message will contain several pieces of information to help the original sender in understanding the reason the message was not delivered:

 - The date and time the message was bounced,

 - The identity of the mail server that bounced it,